aws-samples/aws-edge-native-nomad/README.md

 All the input variables are defined in file [deployment.json](deployment.json).
 Below you can find a detailed explanation:
 * `authentication`
     * `username` : the name of the Nomad user, default is `admin`.
     * `email` : the email associated with the Nomad user default.
-It has to be a valid email address because the password will be sent to this address
+It has to be a valid email address because the password will be sent to this address.
-    * `domain_prefix` a unique prefix that will be use host the authentication UI of cognito.
-The prefix should follow [RFC 952](https://datatracker.ietf.org/doc/html/rfc952) requirements
+    * `domain_prefix` a unique prefix that will be use host the authentication UI of Cognito.
+The prefix should follow [RFC 952](https://datatracker.ietf.org/doc/html/rfc952) requirements.
 * `cluster`
     * `datacenter_name` : the name of the data center associated with the nomad server, default is `control-plane`.
     * `instance_count` : the number of nomad server in the cluster, default is `3`.